vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

-Sure there are other ways to circumvent this, passing this info via your `it` block for example, but the other appraoch is just simple and works.
+Sure there are other ways to circumvent and deal with this, passing this info via your `it` block for example, but the other appraoch is just simple and works.
 Whatever makes your blood flow of course!

 ## Four Phases Of A Test